expo/expo-github-action/README.md

 Publish, build or manage your [Expo][link-expo] Project with GitHub Actions!
 This repository contains a prebuilt base image with GitHub Actions implementations.
-You can also use [the base image](base) in other Docker-based environments.
+You can also use [the base image][link-base] in other Docker-based environments.

 ## What's inside?